A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Numerical Evidences

 \subsubsection{Dirichlet boundary conditions}

 Firstly, we consider the case of Dirichlet boundary conditions so that the obtained matrix sequence is the Toeplitz/$\tau$ matrix sequence $\{\tau_n(f)\}_n$ generated by the function $f(t)=2-2\cos(t)$, $t\in (0,2\pi]$.
-The projector is defined as in (\ref{def:tnk-tau}) and (\ref{def:pn-tau}), while the parameters $\omega$ for the smoothing/intermediate iterations are chosen as

-with $\nu_\mathrm{pre}=\nu_\mathrm{post}=1$.
-The results in Table \ref{table:1dmultigrid} confirm the optimality of the proposed TGM in the sense that the number of iterations is uniformly bounded by a constant not depending on the size $N(n)$ indicated in the first column.
+The projector is defined as in (\ref{def:tnk-tau}) and (\ref{def:pn-tau}), while the parameters $\omega$ for the smoothing/intermediate iterations are chosen as $\omega_{\mathrm{pre}}={2}/{(\|f\|_\infty+\|D_n\|_\infty)}$ and $\omega_{\mathrm{post}}={1}/{(\|f\|_\infty+\|D_n\|_\infty})$, with $\nu_\mathrm{pre}=\nu_\mathrm{post}=1$.
+The results in the top of Table \ref{table:1d-2d-multigrid} confirm the optimality of the proposed TGM in the sense that the number of iterations is uniformly bounded by a constant not depending on the size $N(n)$ indicated in the first column.
 Moreover, it seems that this claim can be extended to the MGM convergence.
 Notice, also, that the number of iterations is frequently the best possible since it equals the number of TGM iterations.
 The case of the diagonal correction $d4$ deserves special attention: as shown in the first column, just one pre-smoothing/intermediate and post-smoothing iteration at each coarse grid level are not sufficient to ensure the optimality.
 Moreover, it is enough to consider a trick that keeps unaltered the $O(N(n))$ computational cost as proved in \cite{mcirco} (only the multiplicative constant hidden in the big $O$ can increase): at each projection on a coarser grid the number of smoothing iterations performed at that level is increased by a fixed constant $\rho$, i.e., according to the MGM notation of Section \ref{sec:algmul}, we set